dhruvsawhney/CS152_FinalProject/README.md

 ### Model overview:

 #### Model 1.
-Sentiment Analysis using word embedding (notebooks/RNN_with_word_embedding.ipynb)
+Sentiment analysis using word embedding (notebooks/RNN_with_word_embedding.ipynb)

-  An RNN (architecture details in notebook) using the Keras deep-learning framework.
-Furthermore, I use a word-embedding layer
-  (GloVe embedding) that takes the raw text and feeds dense vector embeddings as input to the RNN.
+  An RNN (architecture details in notebook) using the Keras deep-learning framework that uses a word-embedding layer (GloVe embedding) that takes the raw text and feeds dense real-value vectors as input to the RNN.

 #### Model 2.
-Sentiment Analsis using Transfer Learning (notebooks/TransferLearning.ipynb)
+Sentiment analysis using Transfer Learning (notebooks/TransferLearning.ipynb)

   This approach is modelled after the paper (https://arxiv.org/abs/1801.06146) and implementation (https://github.com/fastai/fastai/blob/master/courses/dl1/lesson4-imdb.ipynb).